 When it comes to training your legs, people are often quick to overlook the benefits of unilateral (single-sided) exercises in favour of squat and deadlift variations.
-Unilateral work can help to address any muscular size or strength imbalances between each side, which can directly improve your strength in heavier compound lifts – since unilateral exercises tend to expose weaknesses in synergistic muscles (smaller muscles that help to stabilise the joint).
+Unilateral work, like lunges, can help to address any muscular size or strength imbalances between each side, which can directly improve your strength in heavier compound lifts – since unilateral exercises tend to expose weaknesses in synergistic muscles (smaller muscles that help to stabilise the joint).

 Once you’ve familiarised yourself with the movements listed below, try experimenting with different rep ranges and loads – you can set yourself up with a great way to develop lower body strength, or simply get a good burn going in your muscles!

-How To Do A Bodyweight Lunge
+How To Do Bodyweight Lunges

 Variations of the lunge predominantly work the knee extensors (quads) and the hip extensors (glutes), and to a lesser degree, the hamstrings and calves are used, although the lunge should not be used as a direct exercise for these muscle groups.